Past performances

 This month we were lucky to have floor spots by two renowned international performers.
 British singer Linn Phipps sang several songs from her extensive repertoire of traditional songs and French-Czech guitarist Jan Vanek wowed the audience with his virtuoso guitar work.

 Jan made an impact and left some of the audience wanting more.
-Since that Friday night he’s performed at the Canberra venue Smiths Alternative, QIRKZ on the Hunter, Sydney’s Marble Bar as well as us.
-If you wish to catch Jan Vanek then this Saturday night, 27th April, he will perform with the amazing Victor Valdés at Camelot Lounge (Marrickville).
-Worth a look for the experience as well as the music.
+Since that Friday night he’s performed at the Canberra venue Smiths Alternative, QIRKZ on the Hunter, Sydney’s Marble Bar and Camelot Lounge (Marrickville) as well as us.

 The feature artists were Cap in Hand who were again a big hit with the audience in good voice, with a bunch of our seafaring brethren joining in impromptu for 3 or 4 numbers.
 Seafarers enjoy a good sing-a-long.